 Your connection is not private in Safari

-When you see a this connection is not private Safari will show you this:
+When you see this connection is not private Safari will show you this:

 Your connection is not private Firefox

-When a Firefox connection is not secure, you will see this Mozilla insecure connection notification:
+When a Firefox connection is not secure, you will see this Mozilla notification:

 First, consider the website you’re trying to visit before taking any of the steps below.
 If you’re not sure the page is secure, it may be best to avoid it.
 When your browser is giving you a warning, it’s often best to accept it as a sign to turn back.
 If you’ve been thinking “great, but how do you fix your connection is not private on Mac?” it’s sometimes best not to.